varnish/Varnish-Book/varnish_book.rst

 - ``purge;`` removes all variants of an object from cache, freeing up memory
-- ``ban();`` can be used to invalidate objects based on regular expressions, but does not necessarily free up memory
+- ``ban();`` can be used to invalidate objects based on regular expressions, but does not necessarily free up memory any time soon.
 - ``set req.hash_always_miss = true;`` can refresh content explicitly
 - Which to use when?
 - What about this ban lurker?